 When it comes to insurance, there’s a lot of confusing terminology involved that can be difficult to understand.
-We have years of experience in dealing with insurance agencies and can help clear up some of this confusion.
-In this post we’re specifically going to focus on uninsured vs. underinsured motorist coverage.
+At Cantor Injury Law our car accident attorneys have years of experience in dealing with insurance agencies and can help clear up some of this confusion.
+In this post, we’re specifically going to focus on uninsured vs. underinsured motorist coverage.

 What is Underinsured Motorist Coverage?

 Underinsured Motorist Coverage is frequently abbreviated UIM.
 In Missouri and Illinois, underinsurance motorist is additional coverage that you buy through your own insurance provider.
 This coverage comes into play if you are severely injured by someone else’s negligence, allowing you to get paid for all of your harms and losses.

 Let’s take a bad collision case in Missouri for example.
 Let’s say the person who causes the auto accident (the defendant) has the minimum required amount of insurance available, which is $25,000 per policy and $50,000 per occurrence.
 You’re driving with your family when suddenly you’re hit from behind by another vehicle.
 We hope this never happens to you, but in this hypothetical scenario let’s say you all have terrible injuries and fractures.

 Because the defendant that did this to you only has $50,000 of insurance, the most the three of you could get in total is $50,000, or a little less than $17,000 each.
 However, if you have underinsured motorist coverage of a million dollars you would be able to collect the $50,000 from the defendant and then get an additional million dollars from your own insurance company.
 This million dollars is underinsured motorist insurance.